 1.Conrad Korsch and Ben Mann

 Bellingham Art Beat brings you local artist interviews, hosted by Boosie Vox.
 This week is a double treat.
 Boosie serves up internationally acclaimed acoustic and electric bassist, composer/producer, and educator Conrad Korsch.
-Widely known for his tenure as Rod Stewart’s bassist since 2002, Conrad shares about the joy of releasing his own album “On The Threshold” this year.
+Widely known as Rod Stewart’s bassist since 2002, Conrad shares about the joy of releasing his own album “On The Threshold” this year.
 Next, we take a walk over to the Fairhaven studio of beloved painter/illustrator Ben Mann.
 Ben talks about his new projects, community work, and shares about the inspiration for his art.
 In his own words, his work “is far more about stirring a kinship than challenging the viewer.”
 Another show not to miss.
+Airdate May 16, 2016

 2. Eric and Anissa Caprina Snyder and Chuck Dingee

-This week husband and wife musician, songwriter and artist team Erik Snyder and Anissa Caprina Snyder join us.
+This week husband and wife musician, songwriter, and artist team Erik Snyder and Anissa Caprina Snyder join us.
 Erik and Anissa share what it’s like for an artistic couple to create.
 Then Chuck Dingee, a founder of the popular band “The Walrus” joins us in the KZAX studios.
 Chuck talks about how he got his start in the music industry and why he loves it unconditionally.
+Airdate April 4, 2016

 3. Luther Allen and Ron Leatherbarrow

 This week our guest Luther Allen shares about his life as an active poet in the literary community.
 Luther is the host of the “Speakeasy” open mic series and the co-editor of the ambitious project “Noisy Water, Poetry from Whatcom County, Washington” featuring 101 poets.
-Next, we head on over to the Public Market off Cornwall and catch up with Ron Leatherbarrow, a well known recently retired Vice President for Instruction, poetry teacher at Whatcom Community College and the host of Poetry Club.
+Next, we head on over to the Public Market off Cornwall and catch up with Ron Leatherbarrow, a well known recently retired Vice President for Instruction, poetry teacher at Whatcom Community College, and the host of Poetry Club.
 Ron talks about the class that changed the direction of his life and shares which artists inspire him.
-Special music by Bob Dylan
+Special music by Bob Dylan.
+Recorded Fall 2016

 4. Fredrick Dent and Lisa Spicer